Mechanical Engineering Technology

 Graduates of this program are involved in the design, testing, manufacture, installation, maintenance, distribution, and documentation of mechanical systems and devices.
 They are also well-prepared for admission to Vermont Tech’s Bachelor of Science in Manufacturing Engineering Technology; Electromechanical Engineering Technology; Renewable Energy Technology; or Business Technology & Management.

-- Help graduates to develop a successful career in the manufacturing, design, specification, installation, testing, operation, maintenance, sales, or documentation of mechanical systems
+- Developing a successful career in the manufacturing, design, specification, installation, testing, operation, maintenance, sales, or documentation of mechanical systems

-- Train students to employ strong communication and teamwork skills and participate productively on professional teams of engineers, technicians, managers, and skilled production workers
+- Employing strong communication and teamwork skills and participating productively on professional teams of engineers, technicians, managers, and skilled production workers

-- Assist students to utilize technical knowledge and skills to effectively design, fabricate, manufacture, and maintain industrial and consumer systems and products
+- Utilizing technical knowledge and skills to effectively design, fabricate, manufacture, and maintain industrial and consumer systems and products

-- Show students how to continuously develop as a professional, adapting and staying current in their field
+- Continuously developing as a professional; adapting and staying current in their field

 - Apply the knowledge, techniques, skills, and modern tools of mechanical engineering technology to areas such as design and solid modeling; materials and structures; machines and mechanisms; fluids systems; thermal systems; and manufacturing